raychenon/play-table-of-contents/README.md

 ## Build

-At the root of the project, run the command line
+At the root of the project, run the command line and pass in parameter your username on https://hub.docker.com/

 ```
-$ ./build-docker-image.sh
+$ ./build-docker-image.sh <DOCKER_HUB_USERNAME>
 ```

 ## Run locally